How to Write the Perfect Project Management Job Description

 If your brand voice is casual

-- Focus on the future by explaining what your company hopes to accomplish within the industry.
-Be sure to explain where the project manager role fits into that story!
+Focus on the future by explaining what your company hopes to accomplish within the industry.
+Be sure to explain where the project manager role fits into that story.

 If your brand voice is formal

-- If you're in a more traditional industry or sector—such as medicine, academia, or law—you might need to use a formal voice.
-For example, “Our company is looking for an experienced Project Manager to oversee all company projects” vs. “If you’re a rockstar PM looking to join an exciting team of go-getters, we’d love to chat with you!”
+- If you're in a more traditional industry or sector, you might need to use a formal voice.
+For example, “Our company is looking for an experienced Project Manager to oversee all company projects” is more appropriate than asking for a project management rockstar, go-getter, or guru.

 Whether your brand is casual or formal

 - Remove as much company or industry jargon as you can.
 It doesn't attract experienced candidates — it just makes your posting harder to read.

 - Use vibrant, emotive language.
 If you’ve seen the same phrase in your competitors’ job descriptions, find a more interesting way to say it.

 Sephora strikes the right balance here between fun and professional.
 To keep it accessible, they use short sentences and upbeat vocabulary (“fast”, “furious”, “real”).